 But we do indeed need to reflect on the issues that this murder and trial has raised, not least to understand the political issues around it.
 Dom Helda Camara, the South American Catholic bishop, once said ‘When I give food to the poor, they call me a saint.
 When I ask why they are poor, they call me a communist.’
 In other words, good understanding is actually part of exercising compassion.

 The pertinent events are as follows.
 There was some sort of altercation between Digwa and Nowak in Belmont Road in the Portswood area of Southampton, which is not far from the university (I lived in St Mary’s, slightly further away, when doing my MSc at the university).
-In the course of the altercation, Digwa stabbed Nowak five times in the fact and chest with an eight-inch blade, which he held illegally (this was nothing to do with the small symbolic kirpan that Sikhs are allowed by law to carry).
+In the course of the altercation, Digwa stabbed Nowak five times in the face and chest with an eight-inch blade, which he held illegally (this was nothing to do with the small symbolic kirpan that Sikhs are allowed by law to carry).

 As Nowak lay dying, Digwa’s brother, Gurpreet Digwa, called the police on 999.
 Reports of the call and subsequent court proceedings state that Gurpreet told the operator that he and his brother had been the victims of a racial attack.
 According to Hampshire Police, the caller reported an assault on Vickrum Digwa, but did not disclose that Henry Nowak had been stabbed and denied that weapons had been used.
 He claimed that they had been victims of a racist assault.